Scenarios

 async def run(spec: RunSpec, events) -> RunResult:

-bundle = AgentBundle(spec, events)
+bundle = AgentBundle(settings, spec.run_id)

 agent = make_langchain_agent(spec, events, bundle, slug="solo", registry="a")